Powersell - create scheduled task in Windows Task Scheduler - part 1

 .

-The following script creates an on demand task which requires the user to manually trigger the task.
+For illustration purpose, the following script creates an on demand task.
+This means, it requires the user to manually trigger the task.

 $task_folder = "\myTasks\"